damienbelveze/first_steps_zotero/first_steps_zotero.md

 !?[Richard M. Stallman on what does free software mean](gif/stallman.mp4)

-If you are member of a school or laboratory which has subscribed to a proprietary software (such as Refworks or Endnote), maybe you have access to one of them.
+If you are member of a school or laboratory which has subscribed to a proprietary software (such as Refworks or Endnote), you may have access to one of them.
 Good for you!
 But how will you manage your references when you are no longer member of this team?

 Don't worry, it is possible to export all your references from Refworks or Endnote and to import them into Zotero.

-From Mendely you just have to export you whole library in a bib or RIS format and to import it in Zotero as it is.
+From Mendeley you just have to export your whole library in a bib or RIS format and to import it in Zotero as it is.

-For Endnote and Refworks, we could not test it on our own, but we rely for that on our colleagues from USA :
+For Endnote and Refworks, we could not test it on our own, but we rely on what our colleagues from USA write about this:

 - [importing from Refworks](https://libguides.uta.edu/zotero/importing-refworks-data-into-zotero)